LinkedIn Profile and Job Scraper

 Built with FastMCP and Patchright.

-Use in accordance with LinkedIn's Terms of Service.
-Web scraping may violate LinkedIn's terms.
-This tool is for personal use only.
+Use in accordance with LinkedIn's User Agreement.
+Automated access may violate LinkedIn's terms and can lead to account restrictions.
+This tool is for personal use only and comes with no warranty of any kind.

 License